DrDramas/DrDramas/README.md

 ### Selected projects

-**[gamma-ray-experimental-analysis-tools](https://github.com/DrDramas/gamma-ray-experimental-analysis-tools)** — GREAT a toolkit I built during my postdoc at Argonne for automated peak fitting and γ-γ coincidence analysis on HPGe detector arrays.
+**[gamma-ray-experimental-analysis-tools](https://github.com/DrDramas/gamma-ray-experimental-analysis-tools)** — GREAT, a toolkit I built during my postdoc at Argonne for automated peak fitting and γ-γ coincidence analysis on HPGe detector arrays.

 **[nuclear-level-scheme-builder](https://github.com/DrDramas/nuclear-level-scheme-builder)** — Numerical optimization for nuclear level scheme construction, also from my Argonne work.
 The public repo is a self-contained subset; the full project is internal to the collaboration.